adamess123/PhilanthropyPhinder/README.md

-PhilathropyPhinder
-The project is designed to be cloned for the purpose of setting up a test environment on PyCharm IDE.
-It consists of a web application built on the Flask framework and includes functionality for user registration, login, searching non-profit organizations by geographical location, and sending email notifications.

-Folder Structure
-The project folder includes the following subfolders:

-website
-This folder contains all the web-framework code.
-The templates folder contains HTML and CSS files required for displaying web pages.
-The layout.html file defines the standard layout of the website, with each other HTML page derived from this one.
-The Flask framework is used to handle which template the user is seeing and how they interact with it.
-The errors, ignore, main, static and users subfolders are used for this purpose.

-search
-This folder contains all the backend search code and data required to perform a search on the non-profit dataset.
-The data folder contains geographical locations of categorized non-profit organizations in all of the 50 states, plus DC and territories.
-The search.py file is responsible for performing the search, selecting the data and categories that the user would like to see results from.

-.idea
-This folder contains all the PyCharm configuration code for testing the project.

-Dependencies
-The following libraries are used in the project:

-Flask - for creating the web application framework Flask_login - for handling login functionality of the website, such as registering, preventative access to certain pages and account management
-CSV - for handling data pertaining to select forms, such as charity organization types Flask_wtf - for creating a form object usable for the Flask library Wtforms - for importing the types of forms that may be used, such as a StringField form, or a SelectMultipleField form, which just changes the type of input the form accepts.
-Flask_sqlalchemy - for connecting the Flask framework to the database Flask_bcrypt - for encrypting user data
-Flask_mail - for setting up SMTP requests for sending mail through a Gmail account Itsdangerous - for time-out requests and reset tokens for session expiration Pandas - for loading data from CSV files to dataframes where functions can be applied Math - for applying mathematical functions for haversine, such as radians and trigonometry AST - for evaluating the strings containing latitude, longitude pairs as a tuple datatype.
-PyCharm Configuration Steps
-Clone repository to PyCharm Project
-Once the project is opened, click “Add Configuration” in the top right corner Modify script path to be path-to-your-project/run.py Modify your Environment Variables as follows, note you will need to set up your Gmail account for application access:
-PYTHONUNBUFFERED=1;SECRET_KEY=TEST;SQLALCHEMY_DATABASE_URI=sqlite:///site.db;EMAIL_USER=youremail@gmail.com;EMAIL_PASS=yourpass
-Once this is configured, the site will be run on localhost ip and port 5000.
-Note that this project should only be cloned to host a test environment of the project on PyCharm IDE.
+# PhilanthropyPhinder
+This project should only be cloned to host a test environment of the project on PyCharm IDE.

+## Website
+All web-framework code is located in the folder **website**.

+### Templates
+All HTML and CSS files that are required to create displayable pages are located in this folder. **layout.html** defines the standard layout of our site, with each other HTML page derived from this one.
+These were all developed by Javon Mais.

+### Flask Framework
+**errors**, **ignore**, **main**, **static**, and **users** are all the remaining folders in the framework that are used to handle which template the user is seeing and how they interact with it.
+This section was mainly developed by Adam Essaydi with minor updates from Andrew Wernersbach and Javon Mais.

+### Main
+**routes.py** is responsible for ensuring the home page is displayed from the app, using Flask library requests, blueprints.

+### Errors
+Contains error handlers from Flask, with the codes and the error pages that will be displayed if the website encounters an error.

+### Users
+Contains most of the user interactive behavior.
+Many libraries are used and will be described below:

+Flask_login: used to handle the login functionality of the website, such as registering, preventative access to certain pages, and account management

+CSV: used to handle data pertaining to select forms, such as charity organization types

+Flask_wtf: used to create a form object usable for the Flask library

+Wtforms: used to import the types of forms that may be used, such as a **StringField** form or a **SelectMultipleField** form, which just changes the type of input the form accepts.

+Flask_sqlalchemy: used to connect the Flask framework to the database

+Flask_bcrypt: used to encrypt user data

+Flask_mail: used to set up SMTP requests for sending mail through a Gmail account

+Itsdangerous: used for time-out requests and reset tokens for session expiration

+Os: used to set and fetch environment variables and settings for the system

+All backend search code and data are stored within **search**.

+## Search
+Contains all functionality required to perform a search on our non-profit dataset from the backend.
+This section was developed by Andrew Wernersbach.

+### Data
+data folder contains geographical locations of categorized non-profit organizations in all of the 50 states, plus DC and territories.

+### Search.py
+Responsible for performing the search, selecting the data and categories that the user would like to see results from.
+Libraries are described below:

+Pandas: Used to load data from CSV files to dataframes where functions can be applied.

+Math: Used to apply mathematical functions for haversine, such as radians and trigonometry.

+AST: Used to evaluate the strings containing latitude, longitude pairs as a tuple datatype.

+OS: Used to locate the data folder on the deployment system.

+All PyCharm configuration code (for testing) are stored in .idea folder.

+## PyCharm Configuration Steps
+1. Clone repository to PyCharm Project
+2. Once project is opened, click “Add Configuration” in the top right corner
+3. Modify script path to be path-to-your-project/run.py
+4. Modify your Environment Variables as follows, note you will need to set up your Gmail account for application access:

+PYTHONUNBUFFERED=1;
+SECRET_KEY=TEST;
+SQLALCHEMY_DATABASE_URI=sqlite:///site.db;
+EMAIL_USER=youremail@gmail.com;
+EMAIL_PASS=yourpassword

+Once this is configured, site will be run on localhost IP and port 5000.

+Note: Replace `path-to-your-project` with your project path.